Fund John Waters

 Outside the gates of Walt Disney Studios, an Iron Man suit lies staged like it’s been massacred.
 A QR code sign beside it directs people to the Fund John Waters page.

 In a subway train, a few poles are decorated to look like cigarettes, with stickers of mouths on the floor “smoking” them.
-Writing on the poles guides viewers straight to the Fund John Waters donation page.
+Writing on the poles guides riders straight to the Fund John Waters donation page.